What Is Work.Com? Salesforce Workplace Operations Solutions

 The Elements Challenge

-The Elements team set themselves a challenge: In a single day, could they develop the operational business processes diagrams for the areas that the Work.com apps and ISV apps supported?
+The Elements team set themselves a challenge: in a single day, could they develop the operational business processes diagrams for the areas that the Work.com apps and ISV apps supported?
 Could they sync the Org into a metadata dictionary with items linked to the key process steps?
 Could they extend the Salesforce help icons for key objects and fields with pop-up help linked to process diagrams, video and notes?

 It took one of their team members all day, but they delivered.
 Any customers or partners can log in and see what they did, and then copy it and reuse it for themselves (you just need to request access to their Work.com Space Elementswork.com).